osate/osate2/emv2/org.osate.aadl2.errormodel.contrib/doc/safetyanalysisexample.md

 ![GPS 2 Sensor](images/fta-gps2sensorstatetable.png "GPS 2 Sensor")

 The fault occurrence probability of this redundant sensor design may be too close to the target values as we are early in the system design.
 Therefore, the architect of the flight system can quickly explore the an alternative flight system architecture with a dual GPS design and determine whether this alternative provides a better solution with respect to the target occurrence probability for the flight system.
-FlightSystem.Dual is a specification of such a design.
+FlightSystem.DualGPS is a specification of such a design.

 ![FS Dual](images/FS-Dual-Graphic.png "FS Dual")